Replace a missing tooth with a bridge

 1) All Porcelain Bridge

 When dental implants cannot be used to replace a missing tooth, then a permanently cemented dental bridge is the next best solution.
 These non-removable tooth replacements can be made out of many materials.
 It is easier to make it pretty if the tooth bridge is made solely

 The design and overall strength of these restorations is evolving quickly.
 At this time, the most common porcelains used as substructures or frameworks are still weaker than metal supported versions.
 Zirconium bridges are growing in popularity.
 The dentist and patient must weigh the risks of breakage against the ease of creating an aesthetic result.

 2) PFM Bridge: Porcelain supported by a metal substructure

-PFM bridges are the strongest dental bridges.
+A PFM bridge is the strongest type of dental bridge.
 Under heavy loads, the top layer of porcelain can chip or fracture off of any bridge.
 Porcelain is like glass; it has a low tensile strength.
 When flexed, it will crack, chip, or break.
 Adding a metallic substructure under the porcelain will reduce flexing under trauma or excessive loads.

 If the patient grinds or clenches, it is advisable to support the superficial veneering layer of ceramic with some sort of metal substructure.
 There are many types of metal substructures which can be added when maximum strength is needed.

 The patient rarely is advised of the choices being made on their behalf.
 These choices determine bio-compatibility, tissue health, and longevity.
 These metallic substructures are die cast in the lab with various quality levels of metal alloys.
 A non-precious alloy will not cast as well and will not be as bio-compatible as a high noble alloy with high gold content.
 Dr. Fondriest always chooses a very bio-compatible “high-noble” precious alloy made primarily of gold.

 There are also two more less mainstream types of bridges that can be used in certain circumstances